amitjoy/aspecio/README.md

 ## Documentation

-Apart from this README, the API Javadoc provides a detailed overview.
+Apart from this README, the API Javadoc does provide a detailed overview.

 ## Requirements